-The following Restructuring & Insolvency guidance note Produced in partnership with Bond Dickinson LLP provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency guidance note Produced in partnership with Ashurst LLP provides comprehensive and up to date legal information covering:

 There are three main sources of potential personal liability under environmental law that IPs should be aware of.
 These are:

 Local authorities are subject to a duty to investigate the presence of contamination in, on, or under land within their area, identify any sites that fall within the statutory definition of ‘contaminated land’ and also identify those who are responsible (known as ‘appropriate persons’ who caused or knowingly permitted the contaminating substances to be there or if they cannot be found the current owner or occupier) and require remediation where appropriate to a standard suitable for its current use.
 The contaminated land regime is a last resort regime so liability under other liability regimes described below may be more likely as the process of identifying contaminated land and identifying appropriate persons is complicated and except in very serious and obvious cases, is likely to take several years.

 To fall within the definition of contaminated land, it will be necessary to show that as a result of any contaminating substances in on or under the land, there is a risk of significant harm to people, property or protected species/habitats being caused or is likely to be caused, or significant pollution to a water

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial